 The “Swing Shift” Bungalows:

-My conclusion?
-They’re not the same.
+It was pretty easy to see the bungalows aren’t the same.
 The bungalow court in Alvin & the Chipmunks was a little larger, with more houses and more space between them.

 The housing complex in “Alvin” is known as St. Andrews Bungalow Court, and it was built in 1919, 10 years earlier than these.